Charles Madic: Scientific and educational contributions

 Charles Madic is credited with some of the major advances over three decades in the qualitative chemical methods for treating highly radioactive material.
 He was regularly consulted by scientists across the world on issues pertaining to his field of expertise.

 He led a European project on nuclear toxicology and a major research partnership with Russia.

 His lectures took him to many countries.
 He established close ties and friendships with many Russian and Japanese scientists.

 He divided his time between the site of Saclay / Gif sur Yvette and that of Marcoule, his own research, his activities as a professor at the National Institute of Nuclear Science and Technology at the Ecole Centrale, his supervision of Ph.D. students and the lectures he gave in the whole world.
-He seized every opportunity to share his knowledge and passion for science with younger generations, each time seeking to make the scientific concepts he developed accessible to as many people as possible.
+He utilized opportunities to share his knowledge and passion for science with younger generations, each time seeking to make the scientific concepts he developed accessible to as many people as possible.

 In 2005, he received the grand prize of the Academy of Sciences Ivan Peychès for his work on the physics and chemistry of actinides that led to major applications including the reprocessing of nuclear fuel and management of long-lived radioactive waste.